Ravnkilde1995/3SEM_BACKEND_HARBOUR_ASSIGNMENT/README.md

   - tick tables to include
   - open tables to see columns and add the ones with mapped type: Collection<SomeEntity> and SomeEntity
   - click OK.

-### In netbeans it is much easier
-- Right click project name -> new -> persistence -> Entity classes From Database -> choose database connection from list -> add the tables you need -> Finish

 # TODO
 - JPA Annotations